 At Kona Impact, we have focused our community support efforts on several areas:

 - Buying Locally We are very committed to sourcing our products and services locally.
 Our first choice for buying local is companies that have supported us.
 The next levels of our suppliers are businesses that are locally owned with chains and big box stores as the last choice.
 Our goal is to keep our money in our community, so whenever possible, we’ll choose to source locally.
 We are also very loyal to clients who have supported us.
 Are we perfect?
 Absolutely not!
 Are we trying!
 Absolutely.

 - Donations of Goods, Services, and Financial Contributions to Local Organizations.
 We pick one non-profit a year for major giving and make smaller donations to organizations that do good in the community.
-In the past we have supported the Salvation Army, Habitat for Humanity, GEMS, The Pregnancy Center, Deep and Beyond, FRIENDS of the Children’s Justice Center, Therapeutic Horsemanship, Hawaii Island Hoops, the Kona Historical Society, The Food Basket, Ignite Literacy Program at Holualoa Elementary School, the Aloha Theater and numerous Rotary Club of Kona projects, We do not make donations to off-island businesses.
+In the past we have supported the Salvation Army, Habitat for Humanity, GEMS, The Pregnancy Center, Deep and Beyond, FRIENDS of the Children’s Justice Center, Therapeutic Horsemanship, Hawaii Island Hoops, the Kona Historical Society, The Food Basket, Ignite Literacy Program at Holualoa Elementary School, the Aloha Theater, Hospice of Kona, Hospice of Kona Foundation and numerous Rotary Club of Kona projects, We do not make donations to off-island businesses.

 - Volunteer Time Kona Impact employees have received paid work time for volunteering for a Habitat for Humanity home build, vision testing for West Hawaii third graders (a Rotary Club of Kona project), Special Olympics, and blood donations at local blood drives.
 We have helped with park builds, public gardens, playgrounds, Keiki vision testing, community meals, and food distributions.